BaseRenderer#

 @abstractmethod

-Display an error message when the user's answer fails the field's validator.
+Display an error message when the user's answer fails the field's validator or a required field is left empty.
 Called automatically by the rendering pipeline before re-prompting the question.

 Parameter